xNyxNox/dotfiles/README.md

 2. You must set the btop theme yourself.
 You can either use the TUI to change the theme or simply change the path in btop.conf

+Notes:

+Waybar is vertical for use inside of Niri.
+Hyprpanel is horizontal for use inside of hyprland.
+Both *should* automatically launch when entering their respective session if installed.